Nepal PM Deuba urges Modi to establish mechanism to resolve boundary issue | Law-Order

 - India

-India and Nepal on Saturday unveiled a cross-border railway network and several other developmental initiatives even as Nepalese Prime Minister Sher Bahadur Deuba pitched for setting up of a bilateral mechanism to resolve the lingering boundary issue.
+India and Nepal on Saturday unveiled a cross-border passenger train service and several other developmental initiatives to further broad-base ties even as Nepalese Prime Minister Sher Bahadur Deuba urged his Indian counterpart Narendra Modi to establish a mechanism to resolve the contentious boundary issue.

-After their wide-ranging talks, Prime Minister Narendra Modi and Deuba virtually inaugurated the 35-km railway network from Bihar's Jaynagar to Kurtha in Nepal, launched a 90-km power transmission line and rolled out the RuPay payment card in Nepal.
+After their wide-ranging talks, Modi and Deuba virtually inaugurated the 35 km railway network from Bihar's Jaynagar to Kurtha in Nepal, launched a 90 km power transmission line and rolled out India's RuPay payment card in Nepal.

+Signalling a major reset of ties that came under severe strain after the boundary row escalated in 2020, the two sides also released a vision document for deepening cooperation in the power sector and inked four pacts providing for cooperation in areas of energy and railways.
+Deuba arrived in New Delhi on Friday in his first bilateral visit abroad after becoming prime minister for the fifth time in July 2021.

+In his media statement, Modi referred to the discussion on ensuring that the open borders between India and Nepal are not misused by undesirable elements.

 Ties between the two countries came under severe strain after Kathmandu published a new political map in 2020 that showed the three Indian territories - Limpiyadhura, Kalapani and Lipulekh - as part of Nepal.